WordPress/wordpress-playground/docs/using-php-in-the-browser.md

 <iframe srcdoc='<a href="page.php">Go to page.php</a>'></iframe>
 ```

 This time, clicking the link the browser to load `page.php` **inside the iframe**.
 The top-level index.html where the PHP application runs remains unaffected.
-This is why iframes are a crucial part of the `php-wasm-browser` setup.
+This is why iframes are a crucial part of the `@wp-playground/php-wasm-web` setup.

 ### Iframes caveats